EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

 * Metrics and loss functions for segmentation

-* Visualizing and evaluating segmentation models
+* Visualizing and Evaluating segmentation models

 [1.a.
 Assignment One](#1a)